Coxhoe Primary School

 History

-"Black History Month has taught me so many new things and I have learnt so much about why equality is important" - Zac.
+"Black History Month has taught me so many new things and I have learnt so much about why equality is important."

 Curriculum Intent